seaweedfs/seaweedfs/README.md

 * Download the latest binary from https://github.com/chrislusf/seaweedfs/releases and unzip a single binary file `weed` or `weed.exe`
 * Run `weed server -dir=/some/data/dir -s3` to start one master, one volume server, one filer, and one S3 gateway.

-Also, to increase capacity, just add more volume servers by `weed volume -dir="/some/data/dir2" -mserver="<master_host>:9333" -port=8081` locally or a different machine.
+Also, to increase capacity, just add more volume servers by `weed volume -dir="/some/data/dir2" -mserver="<master_host>:9333" -port=8081` locally, or a different machine, or thoudsands of machines.
 That is it!

 ## Introduction ##